Charlotte Plank

 Charlotte Plank is an Australian-British singer.
-She has released three solo singles and has featured on the single "Dancing Is Healing" by Rudimental and Vibe Chemistry, which reached No. 5 on the UK Singles Chart.
+She has released three solo singles and featured on the hit single "Dancing Is Healing" by Rudimental and Vibe Chemistry, which reached No. 5 on the UK Singles Chart.
 She is also a member of the collective Loud LDN.

 Life and career

 Early life

-Plank was born in Australia and attended the Notting Hill Academy of Music.
+Plank was born in Australia and attended the Notting Hill Academy of Music in London.
 Her parents met in Australia in the early 1990s rave scene, and her uncle was a DJ.
-She began recording music during the lockdown; her first works were lo-fi demos.
+She began recording music during the COVID-19 lockdown in the UK; her first works were lo-fi demos.
 She previously worked at Marks and Spencer.

 Early works

 On 14 February 2021, Plank released "Dont U Know" with Frankie Allan and Strictly Banks, and on 13 August 2021, she featured on "Reflecting" from Chowerman's EP ANTITHESIS, which also featured Luciferian and Kami-O. On 20 May 2022, Plank self-released "Hate Me".
 The song details Plank's attempts to put off a potential love interest due to her own self-hatred.

 The song brought Plank to the attention of Black Butter Records, who signed her, and re-released it on 19 August 2022, the same day as its camcorder-style music video, which was shot at Sexy Lady Massive, a women-only rave in London.

 On 9 November 2022, she released "Lost Boys", which discusses men's mental health.
 On 19 January 2023, she released "L.S.D.
 (Love So Damaged)", which discusses the struggles of a toxic relationship.